-The undergraduate Engineering Physics program has a full engineering accreditation by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology (111 Market Place, Suite 1050, Baltimore, MD 21204-4012, Telephone: 410-347-7700) and is administered by the Physical Sciences Department.
-This program supports the University's purpose "to provide a comprehensive education to prepare graduates for productive careers and responsible citizenship, with special emphasis on the needs of aviation, aerospace engineering and related fields."
+The undergraduate Engineering Physics program is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org).
+This program, administered by the Physical Sciences Department, supports the University's purpose "to provide a comprehensive education to prepare graduates for productive careers and responsible citizenship, with special emphasis on the needs of aviation, aerospace engineering and related fields."

 A major in Engineering Physics (EP) offers advantages to students on two fronts.
 First, as the name implies, EP is a unique blending of a fully ABET accredited engineering program with a rigorous physics program.
 As a result, our graduates are prepared for careers in either engineering or physics.
 Both employers and graduate schools recognize the benefits of this blending, and our students enjoy great success in their professional careers.

 Second, EP offers two tracks (or Areas of Concentration) designed to meet the diverse interests and needs of our students.